Share this job:

 School Navigator – Winthrop Schools

-This position is temporarily remote.
+This position is 32 hours per week and temporarily remote.

 The School Navigator works with students to implement the tasks identified on their individual change plan and amends as clinically necessary or recommended by supervising clinician.
 You will for to identify family needs through clinical assessment and refer students/families to appropriate services, as well as assist families in navigating social service programs.
 Work with students to identify, develop and facilitate engaging and age-appropriate activities for an after school setting which are trauma informed and developmentally applicable.